-- (5)Cumulative TSR is calculated in accordance with Items 402(v) and 201(e) of Regulation S-K, by dividing the sum of the cumulative amount of dividends for the measurement period, assuming dividend reinvestment, and the difference between the Company's share price at the end and the beginning of the measurement period by the Company's share price at the beginning of the measurement period - Represents the weighted peer group TSR, weighted according to the respective companies' stock market capitalization at the beginning of each (6)period for which a return is indicated.
-The peer group represents the published industry index S&P SmallCap 600, which is used by the Company for purposes of compliance with Item 201(e) of Regulation S-K. - (7) The dollar amounts reported represent the amount of net income attributable to the Company reflected in the Company's audited financial statements for the applicable year. - The dollar amounts reported represent the amount of total revenue reflected in the Company's audited financial statements for the applicable (8)year.
+- 5 Cumulative TSR is calculated in accordance with Items 402(v) and 201(e) of Regulation S-K, by dividing the sum of the cumulative amount of dividends for the measurement period, assuming dividend reinvestment, and the difference between the Company's share price at the end and the beginning of the measurement period by the Company's share price at the beginning of the measurement period by the Company's share price at the beginning of the measurement period. - 6 Represents the weighted peer group TSR, weighted according to the respective companies' stock market capitalization at the beginning of each period for which a return is indicated.
+The peer group represents the published industry index S&P SmallCap 600, which is used by the Company for purposes of compliance with Item 201(e) of Regulation S-K. - 7 The dollar amounts reported represent the amount of net income attributable to the Company reflected in the Company's audited financial statements for the applicable year. - 8 The dollar amounts reported represent the amount of total revenue reflected in the Company's audited financial statements for the applicable year.
 As described in more detail in the "Compensation Discussion and Analysis," the Company maintains a discretionary cash incentive program for NEOs that does not utilize a specific formula of financial performance metrics.
 In determining whether a discretionary cash incentive is paid, the CHC Committee takes into consideration the Company's net income attributable to the Company and total revenue in assessing overall Company performance.
 Accordingly, the Company has determined that total revenue represents the most important performance measure (that is not otherwise required to be disclosed in the table) used to link compensation actually paid to the company's NEOs, for the most recently completed fiscal year, to Company performance.